Wholly Human defines the scale of its work across five concentric categories: inner or self, relationship, community, environmental, and spiritual.

 Personal work involves healing from trauma, holding oneself accountable, becoming responsible for what one brings into one’s interactions, forming visions in line with one’s purpose, a process of self-inquiry, and beyond all else: self love.

-Participating in the Work doesn’t excuse oneself from the movements of society.
+Participating in the work doesn’t excuse oneself from the movements of society.
 “Enlightenment” is not disconnection from reality, sitting on a cushion while other people toil in socio-political struggle!
 Society is made of the values, beliefs, and experiences of communities, and connecting mindfully with one’s community is a core focus of the Wholly Human project.

 Like any other animal, humans fit a niche in their ecosystems.
 Colonio-capitalism has turned many away from their responsibilities, effectively turning our ecology into an economy, and shifting our natural internal compass away from a sensitivity to our external and internal environments toward a conceptual system of exploitation and manufactured scarcity.
 This is not an inherent part of humanity, but a behavior that arises from an ideology.
 We cannot heal ourselves from within this destructive ideology, just as we cannot heal our world through these destructive systems.
 Therefore, Wholly Human is focused on deepening our connection to and protection of Earth and all of its systems.

 To begin, we ask ourselves: what beliefs do we hold about ourselves and our place on this planet?
 Are they destructive beliefs?
 Who benefits from these beliefs?
-When faced with the endless list of catastrophes carried out against our ecosystems, it’s become popular to demonize all of humanity, as if our experiences, histories, and beliefs were universal.
+When faced with the endless list of catastrophes carried out against our ecosystems, it’s become popular to demonize all of humanity as if our experiences, histories, and beliefs were universal.
 In reality, we are systematically forced into perpetuating a cycle of violence against ourselves, each other, and the planet.
 This is the very mechanism of settler colonialism, which is not a universal human value.

 Eventually, we can ask ourselves: what does it mean to be indigenous or naturalized to an ecosystem?
 What relationships have our ancestors maintained in ecosystems throughout the world, and what kind of meaning does one find in these relationships?
-How can we participate mindfully in these relationships on a local scale?
+How can we participate mindfully in these kinds of relationships on a local scale?

 The spirit of every energy system—personal, relational, societal, environmental, cosmic—can be recognized, received, and reciprocated.
 In this way, the spiritual experience is not just accessible, but also perfectly mundane.